Ceramic science and engineering

 Overall Course Objectives

 Ceramic materials and their continuous development have dramatically influenced our daily life.
 The perception of ceramics as pottery, dishes, bricks, tiles, glasses or cement has changed through the development of novel structural and functional ceramic materials that are gradually finding their way into advanced technological applications.
-These applications are as diverse as spark plugs, fibre optics, artificial joints, space shuttle tiles, race car brakes, micro-positioners, chemical sensors, self-lubricating bearings and body armor, indicating the huge dependence of future technologies on advanced ceramic materials.
+These applications are as diverse as spark plugs, fibre optics, artificial joints, space shuttle tiles, race car brakes, micro-positioners, chemical sensors, self-lubricating bearings, body armor, gas separation membranes and solid oxide fuel/electrolysis cells, indicating the huge dependence of future technologies on advanced ceramic materials.
+If you want to contribute to the materials development for the green transition, you need to understand ceramic materials, both how they are made and how they perform.

 See course description in Danish